elliott-ribner/social_network/README.md

 # social_network

-final project for CS101 class.
+Created a python script to mimic a social networking site as final project for the cs101